 Keep all appointments with your doctor and the laboratory.
+You should have a complete physical exam, including a pelvic exam, at least yearly.
 Your doctor may order certain lab tests to check your body's response to transdermal estradiol.

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are using transdermal estradiol.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

 ¶ This branded product is no longer on the market.
 Generic alternatives may be available.